Jacek M. Zurada

-Jacek M. Zurada serves as a Professor of Electrical and Computer Engineering Department at the University of Louisville, Kentucky.
-His M.S. and Ph.D degrees are from Politechnika Gdaṅska (Gdansk University of Technology, Poland) ranked as #1 among Polish universities of technology.
-He has held visiting appointments at Swiss Federal Institute of Technology, Zurich, Princeton, Northeastern, Auburn, and at overseas universities in Australia, Chile, China, France, Germany, Hong Kong, Italy, Japan, Poland, Singapore, Spain, and South Africa.
-He is a Life Fellow of IEEE and a Fellow of International Neural Networks Society and Doctor Honoris Causa of Czestochowa Institute of Technology, Poland.
+Jacek M. Zurada is a Polish-American computer scientist who serves as a Professor of the Electrical and Computer Engineering Department at the University of Louisville, Kentucky.
+His M.S. and Ph.D. degrees are from Politechnika Gdaṅska (Gdansk University of Technology, Poland) ranked as #1 among Polish universities of technology.
+He has held visiting appointments at the Swiss Federal Institute of Technology, Zurich, Princeton, Northeastern, and Auburn, and at overseas universities in Australia, Chile, China, France, Germany, Hong Kong, Italy, Japan, Poland, Singapore, Spain, and South Africa.
+He is a Life Fellow of IEEE and a Fellow of the International Neural Networks Society and Doctor Honoris Causa of Czestochowa Institute of Technology, Poland.

 Research achievements

 Dr. Zurada research contributions cover neural networks, deep learning, data mining with emphasis on data and feature understanding, rule extraction from semantic and visual information, machine learning, decomposition methods for salient feature extraction, and lambda learning rule for neural networks.
 His work has advanced fundamental understanding and integration of several relevant threads in neural networks and has introduced their modern taxonomy.
 It has formatted training algorithms in neural networks as learning in feedback systems.
 His more recent work has successfully addressed the lack of transparency and explanation capability due to the inherent black-box nature of neural networks.

 He developed a novel approach of statistical tests and network sensitivity evaluations by using the perturbation method to delete redundant inputs of perceptron networks and prune their weights.
 This work has led to rule extraction methods from pruned networks that produce if-then rules.
 His other achievements were in transparency of such deep learning architectures as auto-encoders and multilayer perceptrons with soft-max outputs and non-negative weights that can produce critical explanations.

 He has published 450 journal and conference papers, authored or co-authored three books, including the pioneering neural networks text "Introduction to Artificial Neural Systems" (1992), and co-edited a number of volumes in Springer Lecture Notes in Computer Science.
-His books and articles were cited over 17,000 times (Google Scholar, 2022).
+His books and articles were cited over 19,000 times (Google Scholar, 2024).